 MORGANTOWN, WV – Robbie Sigley, a 20-year-old from Preston County, decided to attend West Virginia Junior College directly after high school.

-Nearly 18 months later, he is six weeks away from obtaining his Medical Office Administration degree.
-Robbie chose Medical Office Administration because he enjoys the office environment and the diversity of the patients who visit a hospital or doctor’s office.
+Nearly 18 months later, he is six weeks away from obtaining his Medical Office Management degree.
+Robbie chose Medical Office Management because he enjoys the office environment and the diversity of the patients who visit a hospital or doctor’s office.

 “I love surrounding myself with new people,” he said.

 Robbie, with a constant smile and a big heart, is a WVJC Student Ambassador.
 Ambassadors are selected based on their academic and attendance records, along with their personalities.
 They organize events and help the faculty and staff.

 “I get a lot of one-on-one attention (at the WVJC),” Robbie said.
 “When I feel like I’m having trouble with something, I talk to Jessica Ewing.”

 Jessica, now a Regional Director of Admissions, was Robbie’s admissions representative in 2011.

 “She wants to push me and drive me to do my very best.
 That’s what I really admire about her,” Robbie said.

 Robbie added that both the faculty and staff are welcoming, but it’s not just their responsibility to help students learn.